 Frederick County has shifted in recent years from an agrarian community to one that has seen strong residential growth and an expanding business base.
-As a consequence of development and diversification, landscapes in Frederick County have changed more dramatically during this period than any other.
+With the development and diversification experienced over the years, landscapes in Frederick County have changed dramatically.
 New residential communities have emerged in what were once rural areas, and architectural styles have become more uniform.
-However, the historic past (including site, structures and landmarks) of Frederick County continues to play a role in the changing landscape.
+However, the historic past (including sites, structures and landmarks) of Frederick County continues to play a role in the changing landscape.

 The Rural Landmarks Survey of Frederick County, a survey of the majority of structures built prior to 1940 in Frederick County, was completed in 1992.
-It documents over 1800 properties, concluding that many are historically significant.
+It documented over 1800 properties, concluding that many are historically significant.
 Archaeological sites in the County have also been inventoried.
 Many of the historically significant properties are recognized on the local, state, and national levels.